-Starting Pay is $21.74+ per hour depending on experience.
+Starting Pay is $24.04 per hour.
 Standard work week is 40 hours; however, employees are expected to work any additional time necessary to meet deadlines and complete assignments.
 Evenings and weekends may be required.
 Additional hours are subject to overtime pay.
 The VFC office is open for business Monday through Friday: 8:00 AM to 5:00 PM.

 Physical Demands & Work Environment

 The physical demands and work environment described are representative of those that must be met to successfully perform the essential function of this job.
 Reasonable accommodations may be made to enable individuals to perform the essential functions.

 - Able to sit for prolonged periods of time

 - Able to sit at a desk and view a computer screen for up to two hours

 - Able to speak into and use a telephone for long periods of time

 - Able to work extended hours as needed, with some nights and weekends required during special events

 - Positions based in San Diego County: Occasional driving required in San Diego County.